 Environment and health

-Environmental problems such as air pollution do not follow national boundaries.
-Partly due to global developments, the EU has been able to develop a substantial acquis, in which the Member States seek common solutions to tackle transboundary environmental problems such as air pollution, water pollution and biodiversity loss.
-A textbook example in this context is the European emissions trading scheme, relating to the largest carbon market in the world and aiming at achieving a better regulation of the greenhouse gas emissions in a cost-efficient way.
-Moreover, such a European approach ensures fair competition between the Member States which often apply different rules.
+Environmental problems, such as air pollution, do not stop at national borders.
+Influenced in part by global developments, the EU has built up an impressive body of legislation, whereby the Member States are collectively seeking solutions for tackling cross-border environmental problems such as air pollution, water pollution and loss of biodiversity.
+A classic example of this is the European Emissions Trading Scheme.
+It is the world's largest carbon market, with the aim of bringing about the regulation of greenhouse gas emissions in a cost-effective manner.
+Furthermore, this kind of European approach guarantees fair competition between the Member States, which often maintain different rules.

 Objectives for Belgium

-Our country broadly supports the above focal points of the European policy.
+Belgium broadly supports the above points for consideration in the European policy.